drshahizan/Python-big-data/assignment/ass6/bdm/F2/big_data.md

 | object    | 5    |

 #### Step 3 Strategies for Big Datasets:
-Apply five smart strategies to handle large datasets effectively The steps for using these strategies can be referred to Google Collab uploaded.
+Apply five smart strategies to handle large datasets effectively.
+The steps for using these strategies can be referred to Google Collab uploaded.
 <br/>
 a.
 Parallelize with Dask: